-VALUATION On the assumption of vacant possession and that the property is unaffected by any adverse planning proposals, onerous burdens, title restrictions or servitude rights.
-It is assumed that all necessary Local Authority consents, which may have been required, have been sought and obtained.
-No investigation of any contamination on, under or within the property has been made as we consider such matters to be outwith the scope of this report.
-All property built prior to the year 2000 may contain asbestos in one or more of its components or fittings.
-It is impossible to identify without a test.
-It is beyond the scope of this inspection to test for asbestos and future occupants should be advised that if they have any concerns then they should ask for a specialist to undertake appropriate tests.

-Market Value in present condition (£):
+12.0 adverse planning proposals all necessary Local Authori obtained.
+No investigation we consider such matters t 2000 may contain asbestos without a test.
+It is beyond s, onerous bur ty consents, wo of any contam o be outwith the s in one or mo the scope of the Intropossession and that the property is unaffected by any ordens, title restrictions or servitude rights.
+It is assumed that which may have been required, have been sought and ination on, under or within the property has been made as the scope of this report.
+All property built prior to the year are of its components or fittings.
+It is impossible to identify his inspection to test for asbestos and future occupants oncerns then they should ask for a specialist to undertake 12.1 Market Value in present condition (£): £260,000 (Two Hundred and Sixty Thousand Pounds).
+12.2 Market Value on completion of essential

-12.2 Market Value completion (works (£): · • · · · - 12.3 Suitable security for normal mortgage purposes?
-Yes 12.4 Date of Valuation: 17/02/2025 Signature: Electronically Signed: 27920 00-44116a66-2104 Surveyor: Ross Carpen ter Bsc (Hons) MRICS Date : 17/02/2025 Paisley - Allied Surveyors Scotland Ltd Office: 43 Gauze Street Paisley PA1 1EX Tel: 0141 889 4105 Fax: email: paisley@alliedsurv veyorsscotl and.com
+12.3 Suitable security for normal mortgage purposes?
+Yes 12.4 Date of Valuation: 23/04/2025 Signature: Electronical Electronically / Signed: 284805-44116a66-2104 Surveyor: Surveyor: Ross Carpenter Bsc (Hons) MRICS Date: 23/04/202 23/04/2025 Paisley - Allied Surveyors Scotland Ltd Office: 43 Gauze Street Tel: 0141 889 4105 Paisley PA1 1EX Fax: email: paisley@alliedsurveyorsscotland.com